PR vs Marketing – What’s the Difference?

 Though Public Relations and Marketing have traditionally been two different practices, the two have more recently formed a unique union in which the efforts of one bolster the efforts of the other and there are a lot more ways that the two integrate in 2018 than they did 10 or even five years ago.
 Traditionally, public relation professionals have been concerned with generating brand awareness for new brands, changing public opinion, and managing crises.
 However, digital PR strategies have developed over the past few years that have bridged the gap between brand awareness and ROI.

 If we take a look at how PR and Marketing have contrasted in the past, we can see that there are differences in a few of the goals for each.
 The main difference is that PR has traditionally been a driver in knowledge of the brand, highlighting new and exciting initiatives, products, and services, and overall getting the word out to drive traffic and sales shortly after placements and media hits go live.
-On the other hand, marketing, and more specifically, digital marketing, is laser-focused on getting your target audience to take action and convert through various channels.
+On the other hand, a marketing strategy, and more specifically, a digital marketing strategy, is laser-focused on getting your target audience to take action and convert through various channels.
 Whether that’s SEO, PPC, social media, paid social, content, or CRO, these digital marketing channels have grown over the past decade to become the foundation of present day marketing.
 Now, PR is coming along for the ride and strategically supports these marketing channels too.
 Outlined below are a few key differences between PR and Marketing.